 My name is S. Kay Nash, and I am a big ol’ gal from Texas.
 I’m a writer of horror, dark fantasy, and weird fiction.
 I’m proud to be part of the freelance editorial team at Digital Fiction Pub where I edit the Digital Horror Fiction line of short stories/anthologies.
 I also provide proofreading and copyediting services for novels, anthologies, and author collections.
 I’m an associate editor at EscapePod, the premiere science fiction podcast.
-I’m an affiliate member of the Horror Writers Association, the North Texas Speculative Fiction Workshop and the DFW Writers Workshop.
+I’m an affiliate member of the Horror Writers Association, and a member of both the North Texas Speculative Fiction Workshop and the DFW Writers Workshop.

 I was raised by a cabal of professors, anthropologists, and irritated librarians.
 People ask me where I grew up and I rattle off a list of university libraries and archaeological dig sites.
 I have a BS and an MLA but I have no intention of piling it higher and deeper.